uk-gov-mirror/companieshouse.psc-discrepancies.web.ch.gov.uk/README.md

 ### 3. Session handling

-We use the department-wide Session Handler for managing session data.
+We use the department-wide [Session Handler](https://github.com/companieshouse/node-session-handler) for managing session data.
 In order to make it's integration into the app more transparent and linear, there's a wrapper around it and can be found at `server/lib/Session.js`

-Presently, this service is not yet behind sign in but will eventually be required to be .
-When this happens, the session wrapper implementation might need an update to account for this change.
+Presently, this service is not yet behind sign in but eventually will be .
+When this happens, the session wrapper implementation might need a few tweaks to account for this change.

 ### To-do